shubhraj/netflix-gpt/README.md

       secure the routes :
         a. if not logged in then user should not be able to navigate to "/browse" route.
         b. if user is logged in then should not be able to navigate to "/login" route.
+12 .
+Unsubscribed to the onAuthStateChanged Callback.
+13. use constants file and store URLs/HardCoded values in that file

-12. fetch movie from TMDB
+14. fetch movie from TMDB